 Prime Minister John Key is shown here meeting with Turkish President Abdullah Gul in Ankara, Turkey, in April 2010.
 During this visit Key signed a double-tax agreement with Turkey, along with a working-holidays scheme agreement.
-Double-tax agreements (DTAs) relieve the tax burden on income derived across international borders as such income can potentially be taxed by two countries.
-DTAs aim to reduce any impediment to trade this might cause.
-As of 2012 New Zealand had DTAs with 37 of its main trading and investment partners.
+Double-tax agreements (DTAs) relieve the tax burden on income derived across international borders.
+Such income can potentially be taxed by two countries, and DTAs aim to reduce any impediment to trade this might cause.
+In 2012 New Zealand had DTAs with 37 of its main trading and investment partners.

 Using this item